nougaro/nougaro.github.io/docs/1.2/stdlib/02builtin-functions.md

 ### `sort`
 Syntax: `sort(value: list, <mode: str = "timsort">)`

-!!! info
+!!! note
-    * Slowsort was added in 1.2.0
+    * Slowsort and bogosort were added in 1.2.0

 Sorts list `value` according to mode `mode`.
 Lefts the original list unchanged and returns a new list.